waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Password Protection

-> **Project Managers have the ability to grant themselves exclusive access by denying access by others to CodeContact with a personal and
+> **Grant yourself exclusive access and deny access by others to CodeContact with a personal and
 > customizable password.**

 #### Lock : `lock`